samjaninf/OFN-User-Guide---Master/basic-features/subscriptions/subscriptions-configuration.md

 You can only assign two types of [payment methods](../shopfront/payment-methods.md) to subscriptions.

-1. **Manual payment methods:** Cash, cheque, bank transfer \(ie. any method which does not involve automatic validation online by the OFN platform\).
+1. **Manual payment methods:** Cash, cheque, bank transfer \(ie. any method which does not involve automatic validation online by the Harvest To Order platform\).
 2. **Stripe:** Stripe is a payment gateway that takes payment with credit cards.
 Details on how to configure Stripe payments for your enterprise can be found [here](../shopfront/payment-methods.md#integrated-payment-providers).

 {% hint style="info" %}